ahmdmassoud/packages_excercise/README.md

 In this app I used Django framework to build the webserver and the backend.

-In case this App is not online Here is some screen shots of what you can do with it.
+In case this App is online http://packages-lister.herokuapp.com  but in case I took it down at some point, Here is some screen shots of what you can do with it.
 ![Gif demo for the App](trying_locally.gif)